-Carryover allocation documentation for projects with a reservation of 2025 credits will be due on or before May 30, 2025.
+Carryover allocation documentation for projects with a reservation of 2025-2026 credits will be due on or before May 30AugustDecember 115, 2025.
 Owners will have to provide the necessary documentation of meeting the ten (10%) basis expenditure test.
+The credit allocation year will be determined after the carryover documentation has been received, similar to what was done in the 2022-2023 funding round.